Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Introduction

 The launch of JWST \citep{Gardner2006_JWST} has recently enabled both PAH and dust emission to be measured at sub-arcsecond spatial resolution.
-By combining PHANGS-JWST \citep{Lee2023_PHANGS_JWST, Williams2024_PHANGS_JWST} and PHANGS-ALMA \citep{Leroy2021_PHANGS_ALMA_pipeline, Leroy2021_PHANGS_ALMA_survey} data, \cite{Leroy2023} and \cite{Chown2024} are the first to explore the correlations of CO with PAH and dust at cloud scales ($\sim$100 pc).
-However, as noted by \citet[][hereafter \citetalias{Jing2024}]{Jing2024}, the use of suboptimal regression techniques in these studies may bias the results and obscure the analysis of the intrinsic scatter in the scaling relations.
+By combining PHANGS-JWST \citep{Lee2023_PHANGS_JWST, Williams2024_PHANGS_JWST}, PHANGS-ALMA \citep{Leroy2021_PHANGS_ALMA_pipeline, Leroy2021_PHANGS_ALMA_survey} and additional JWST and ALMA observations, \cite{Leroy2023} and \cite{Chown2024,Chown2025_PAHinDwarf} are the first to explore the correlations of CO with PAH and dust at (sub-)cloud scales ($\le$100 pc).
+However, as noted by \citet[][hereafter \citetalias{Jing2024}]{Jing2024}, conventional regression approaches used in these studies do not explicitly account for all relevant observational uncertainties and outliers, which may affect the inferred scaling relations and obscure the characterization of their intrinsic scatter.
 For instance, as demonstrated in \citetalias{Jing2024}, the previously reported sublinear slope of the CO–$\redband$ scaling relation primarily arises from the limited signal-to-noise ratio (S/N) of $\redband$ and the presence of outliers.
 Moreover, the effect of ionization conditions on these scaling relations remains unexplored.
 The ionization condition dependence encodes critical information about the influence of stellar or AGN feedback on the coupling of CO, PAH, and dust in the ISM.